Coacervate: Thermodynamics

 Associative LLPS is more complex to describe, as both solute polymers are present in the dilute and dense phase.
 Electrostatic-based complex coacervates are the most common, and in that case the solutes are two polyelectrolytes of opposite charge.
-The Voorn-Overbeek approach applies the Debye-Hückel approximation to the enthalpic term in the Flory-Huggins model, and considers two polyelectrolytes of the same length and at the same concentration.
-Complex coacervates are a subset of aqueous two-phase systems (ATPS), which also include segregatively separated systems in which both phases are enriched in one type of polymer.
+The Voorn-Overbeek approach applies the Debye-Hückel approximation for simple electrolytes to the enthalpic term in the Flory-Huggins model, and considers two polyelectrolytes of the same length and at the same concentration.
+Kudlay and Olvera de la Cruz, included the chain connectivity and an effective excluded volume in the model, and found that the density of the precipitate after initial decrease can increase with the addition of salt as a result of the redistribution of salt between the precipitate and the supernatant, which is due to an interplay of electrostatic and hardcore interactions.
+Complex coacervates are a subset of aqueous two-phase systems (ATPS), including segregatively separated systems in which both phases are enriched in one type of polymer.

 Coacervates in biology

 Membraneless organelles (MLOs), also known as biomolecular condensates, are a form of cell compartmentalization.
 Unlike classic membrane-bound organelles (e.g. mitochondrion, nucleus or lysosome), MLOs are not separated from their surroundings by a lipid bilayer.
 MLOs are mostly composed of proteins and nucleic acids, held together by weak intermolecular forces.

 MLOs are present in the cytoplasm (e.g. stress granules, processing bodies) and in the nucleus (e.g. nucleolus, nuclear speckles).
 They have been shown to serve various functions: they can store and protect cellular material during stress conditions, they participate in gene expression and they are involved in the control of signal transduction.

 It is now widely believed that MLOs form through LLPS.
 This was first proposed after observing that Cajal bodies and P granules show liquid-like properties, and was later confirmed by showing that liquid condensates can be reconstituted from purified protein and RNA in vitro.
 However, whether MLOs should be referred to as liquids, remains disputable.
 Even if initially they are liquid-like, over time some of them maturate into solids (gel-like or even crystalline, depending on the extent of spatial ordering within the condensate).

 Many proteins participating in the formation of MLO contain so-called intrinsically disordered regions (IDRs), parts of the polypeptide chain that can adopt multiple secondary structures and form random coils in solution.
 IDRs can provide interactions responsible for LLPS, but over time conformational changes (sometimes promoted by mutations or post-translational modifications) may lead to the formation of higher ordered structures and solidification of MLOs.
 Some MLOs serve their biological role as solid particles (e.g. Balbiani body stabilised by β-sheet structure), but in many cases transformation from liquid to solid results in the formation of pathological aggregates.
 Examples of both liquid-liquid phase separating and aggregation-prone proteins include FUS, TDP-43 and hnRNPA1.
 Aggregates of these proteins are associated with neurodegenerative diseases (e.g. amyotrophic lateral sclerosis, or frontotemporal dementia).